Sony Camera Equipment for Unit Stills Photography

 • Dual Harness/Strap – As a minimum I’m carrying two bodies and lenses all day on set.
 I save my back and shoulders whilst not missing a shot by using a Black Rapid Dual Camera Harness.

-• I use a variety of camera bags to carry the appropriate amount of equipment, which varies from job to job.
+• I use a variety of camera bags and roller cases to carry the appropriate amount of equipment, which varies from job to job.

 • Clothing – I have a variety of gear to cater for warm, cold and wet weather.
 Don’t draw attention to yourself by wearing bright colours.
 TOP TIP: I wear black to blend into the background whilst on set.